olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

   caption: "Thematic analysis of the *How it works* page feedback in Miro"
 %}

-### Iterated to resolve confusion and help decision-making
+### Iterated to simplify, reassure, and increase intent

 - To resolve sample report confusion, I explored alternatives that balanced detail with simplicity.
 I partnered with the Lead Product Designer (working on another project) on this and adopted his abstract representation that conveyed the essence of the test without overwhelming patients.
 I animated it using avatars to show how results vary between individuals, reflecting the polygenic (not one gene but many) nature of the test.
 - To help patients evaluate the test, I looked at previous research on patient motivations and found that perceived test accuracy was a top factor in how many chose between tests.
 With this in mind, I created a comparison chart of competitor accuracy using newly published AUC (area under the curve) data from Genomic Prediction, 23andMe, and internal sources.
 The chart emphasised Health Insights’ stronger performance and guided patients to the *Science* page for a more detailed view.